Skip to main content

 mqmtranslation-qualityiso-standardslqaquality-assessment

-Multidimensional Quality Metrics (MQM) is the industry-standard framework for evaluating translation quality.
-Developed as part of the EU-funded QTLaunchPad project and now backed by ISO standards, MQM provides a systematic, objective approach to translation quality assessment.
+MQM — Multidimensional Quality Metrics — is the industry-standard framework for evaluating translation quality.
+It grew out of the EU-funded QTLaunchPad project, now sits behind ISO standards, and gives teams a systematic way to assess translations without relying on gut feeling.

 What is MQM?

-MQM (Multidimensional Quality Metrics) is a framework for analytic Translation Quality Evaluation (TQE).
-Unlike subjective quality reviews, MQM provides a standardized error typology and scoring system that can be applied consistently across projects, languages, and evaluators.
+MQM is a framework for analytic Translation Quality Evaluation (TQE).
+Where subjective reviews produce vague feedback like "this doesn't sound right," MQM gives you a standardized error typology and scoring system that works consistently across projects, languages, and evaluators.

 • Standardized error typology with clearly defined categories